 During 2020 nothing will change for travel between the UK and Europe for EU, EAA and Swiss citizens.
 For short visits to the UK, your clients will not require a visa.
 They will need a valid passport to enter the UK, and if they have less than six months remaining on their passports we recommend that they check with the border authorities before travel.
 Travel on identity cards where relevant may be restricted after 2020.

 For US visitors to Scotland and the UK, there has been no change and there will be no change to the current close ties of no visa for US and UK citizens crossing the Atlantic for stays of less than 90 days.
 All your clients need to do is turn up at the airport with their passport (with at least six months validity remaining) and board the plane as normal.
 There is absolutely no talk of disruption to flights to the UK and the EU has specifically agreed that there would be no change to any flight rules until 2021 at the earliest.

 Of course, Wilderness Scotland, as a major tour operator, remains a bonded member of ABTA and AITO which means your money is safe no matter what happens.
-Our detailed analysis of Brexit suggests no risks to our business or our clients.
-Therefore in light of all that we would like to emphasise that Wilderness Scotland will continue to offer five-star adventure holidays after 29 March 2019 with or without Brexit.

 Be the first to hear about the latest trends, products and experiences from across the UK & Ireland with our monthly newsletter.